vaultdb/vaultdb-primitives/README.md

 * JavaCPP 1.5.2
 * Java 8+

+ ### Configuration

+ Adjust the data federation configuration using within /setup.
+Configure any Java Native Interface (JNI)-specific parameters in  src/main/resources/org/bytedeco/javacpp/properties.

  ## Example Code

  This code demonstrates the following steps in oblivious query evaluation.
- * Millionaires: Java-to-C++ adapter for EMP Toolkit
+ * Millionaires: Java-to-C++ adapter for EMP Toolkit using JNI
  * SortedByteArray: demonstrates a more complicated byte array hand-off from Java to EMP and back.
 Forks and execs Alice and Bob for unit test because they cannot run in the same process space.